mealie-recipes/mealie/docs/docs/index.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 Especially test.
 Literally any tests.
+See the [Contributors Guide](https://hay-kot.github.io/mealie/contributors/developers-guide/code-contributions/) for help getting started.

-If you are not a coder, you can still contribute financially. financial contributions help me prioritize working on this project over others and helps me know that there is a real demand for the project.
+If you are not a coder, you can still contribute financially. financial contributions help me prioritize working on this project over others and helps me know that there is a real demand for project development.

 <a href="https://www.buymeacoffee.com/haykot" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-green.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>